Skip to navigation Skip to content

 • have current Medicare entitlement

-• provide evidence from a registered health care practitioner that the goods and/or services are required as a consequence of their thalidomide related injuries, and
+• provide evidence from a registered health care practitioner that the goods and/or services are required as a likely consequence of their thalidomide related injuries, and

 • have already claimed from National Disability Insurance Scheme (NDIS), Medicare, the Pharmaceutical Benefits Scheme and/or other relevant Australian, state and territory government schemes, or private insurance, where appropriate